baxeno/linux-emc-test/README.md

 Test focus lies on communication busses and signals between [System-on-Chip (SoC)](https://en.wikipedia.org/wiki/System_on_a_chip) and other chips as this are typical places for RF emission and immunity issues.

 Chips: Ethernet PHY, RTC, EEPROM, DDRx, eMMC, Temperature sensor, GPS, etc.
-Communication busses and signals like I2C, SPI, UART, RMII, GPIO input/output/interrupts, etc.
+Communication busses and signals like I2C, SPI, UART, USB, RMII, GPIO input/output/interrupts, etc.

 **:no_entry_sign: Out of scope for this project**